WIMBLEDON ‘18: 7-time champ Serena Williams back as mom

 Aces: 2006 junior champion at Wimbledon. ...
 First Grand Slam title as a professional came in January in Australia.

-Topspin: Wimbledon is only major where she’s never reached at least a quarterfinal; does she now know how to get her game to work on grass?
+Topspin: Wimbledon is only major where she’s never reached at least a quarterfinal; showed she knows how to get her game to work on grass by winning Eastbourne title Saturday.

 GARBINE MUGURUZA